wvbe/interfais/README.md

 Works on my machine (ubuntu box).
 Seen it work on an apple.
 Doesn't work on windows, though it didn't break as hard as I had expected it to.
 Pull requests are welcome, since I have no intention of adopting Windows as a development platform myself.

 # Known bugs
+* If you're feeling brave, run a text search in lib/ for "@TODO"
+* Lists and keyValue pairs lose their special formatting after focus or blur, because there is no proper color palette thingy theme.
 * The system runs into an infinite loop or division by zero somewhere when the UI is too narrow to leave room for stretching cells one fixed-width cells take up all the space.
 For this reason, the minimum layout width is hardcoded to 60 columns.
 * Input fields may render partial formatting characters when they are almost as wide as the available width.
 The input value should be clipped, instead of the whole rendered line.